 1. Choose your carriage depending on where you plan to get off.

 The two stations after the airport heading into the city are extremely busy during peak hours.
 Any time from about 7.30-9am hundreds of commuters pour into the train at both Mascot suburban and Green Square Stations.
 The area is also home to lots of corporate offices, so plenty of people already on the train alight here.
-The exits for both of these stations are in the middle of the train so if you don’t need to get off here avoiding these middle carriages is a good idea.
+The exits for both stations are in the middle of the train so if you don’t need to get off here avoiding these middle carriages is a good idea.
 There is almost always much, much more room at the front and the rear of the train.

 The train travels around the city via a loop known as the City Circle.